SQL UPPER Function

 UPPER(first_name) = 'BRUCE';Code language: SQL (Structured Query Language) (sql)

-Notice that the query above scans the whole table to find the matching rơ.
-In case the table is big, the query will be very slow.
+Notice that this query scans the whole table to find the matching row.
+In case the table is big, it will be slow.

-To overcome this, some database systems provide the function-based index that allows you to define an index based on a function of one or more columns that results in a better query performance.
+To address this, some database systems provide a function-based index that allows you to define an index based on a function of one or more columns, which results in better query performance.

 Was this tutorial helpful ?